george-mcintyre/pvashark/README.md

 Unset bits indicate that the receiver should reuse its cached copy of that member.
 Bit numbering matches the depth‑first order of the `FieldDesc` tree.

-Example of breadth-first numbering used by `BitSet` fpr `NTScalar double`:
+Example of depth-first numbering used by `BitSet` for `NTScalar double`:

 ```text
 0 value  (double)